 If you are not sure if you are eligible, and you don’t want to read this page, just go ahead and apply.
-Social Security will tell you if you are eligible.
+Social Security will tell you which program you are eligible for.

 If you want to read this page, you may.

 Many people get strange ideas in their head about what is required to apply for Social Security.
 Sometimes these strange ideas come from lawyers, Social Workers or someone who works at Social Security!
 Forget everything you have been told, here is what you need to apply:

 You must have a severe condition.
 You do not need to be in a wheelchair or bedridden, but your condition needs to be bad enough that you would be unable to work full time (or unable to earn $1,170 per month).
 In most cases, you must be unable to work this amount in any job.
 That means you cannot work as a ticket taker, laundry folder, or store greeter.

 Your condition must be expected to last at least twelve months.
 If you have been sick for less than twelve months, you can still apply right now if you and your doctor think that you will likely still be sick when the twelve month point hits